 - You can register a Google Workspace (formerly G Suite) or Microsoft 365 account in a single Code42 environment only:

-- Once as a cloud service, to monitor file movement in Google Drive or OneDrive locations
+- Once as a cloud storage connection, to monitor file movement in Google Drive or OneDrive locations

-- Once as an email service, to monitor file attachments emailed from Gmail or Office 365 Outlook accounts
+- Once as an email service connection, to monitor file attachments emailed from Gmail or Office 365 Outlook accounts

 - You can only register a Google Workspace or Microsoft 365 account for one Code42 environment at a time.
-For example, you cannot register a OneDrive cloud service in one Code42 environment and an Office 365 DLP email service in another Code42 environment when both belong to the same Microsoft 365 account.
+For example, you cannot register a OneDrive cloud storage data connection in one Code42 environment and an Office 365 email service connection in another Code42 environment when both belong to the same Microsoft 365 account.

 - You can register two (or more) unique Google Workspace or Microsoft 365 accounts as long as these accounts are not associated in any way.